juntao/arenztopia/content/essential_info.md

 #### History part 4: Modern Arenztopia

-After signing a treaty with the USA in 2020 allowing it to have independence, the citizens of Arenztopia started to create a government and elect a king.
+After signing a treaty with the USA in 2020 allowing it to have independence, the citizens of Arenztopia started to create a government and elect a president.
 In March, the War of Chickentopia occured, when Arenztopia warred against the chaos organization known as Chickentopia.
 You can read more about modern Arenztopia in the other parts of this website.

 #### Timeline